-3. MARSHALS
+3. Marshals

 It is an accepted part of Radio Controlled (RC) model vehicle racing that models differ from full size vehicles in that the operator is remote from the vehicle and the operator looks at the RC vehicle and does not see the potential view from it.
-It is the Marshals responsibility to ensure their own protection before leaving their designated marshals post to assist a RC vehicle.
-All marshals must wear "Hi Viz" vests/bibs/jackets.
+It is the Marshal's responsibility to ensure their own protection before leaving their designated Marshals post to assist a RC vehicle.
+All Marshals must wear "Hi Viz" vests/bibs/jackets.
 The Marshals must wear this apparel correctly.
 It is part of the race organiser's role to determine, to their best ability, a safe marshalling point for you.
-However it is every marshal's responsibility to report to race control if they feel that their post is inadequately protected.
+However it is every Marshal's responsibility to report to race control if they feel that their post is inadequately protected.

-4. SAFETY
+4. Safety

 GENERAL: Competitors MUST consider the safety of marshals, spectators, and other drivers at all times.
 No car shall be constructed or used so as to be dangerous to persons.
 All cars must have a positive means of stopping fitted and working.
 All members must comply with instructions and recommendations issued by product manufacturers, subject to any further restrictions in any BRCA rules.
-If you are unsure about any product of a chemical nature (cleaners, aerosols, additives, etc.) then ask to see the COSHH report on the product then we recommend you do not use it.
+If you are unsure about any product of a chemical nature (cleaners, aerosols, additives, etc.) then ask to see the COSHH report for the product.
+If there is no COSHH report on the product then we recommend you do not use it.